 Q: How do I know what classes I need to take?

 A: Your audit will outline courses needed to meet degree, major, minor, and/or concentration requirements within each specific block.
 You may then use this information to discuss your plan with your academic advisor.

 Q: I think my audit is incorrect.
 What should I do?

 A: Please ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and courses of action:

 If none of these problems describe your situation, or if you need additional help identifying what’s wrong, contact your advisor.
-If the advisor believes a technical error exists on the audit, they will email the Office of the Registrar.
+If the advisor believes a technical error exists on the audit, they will email the Registrar's Office.

 A: Not necessarily.
 This can be a timing issue such as posting of grades for the current term.
 If you have followed through on all requirements you were told to complete, you should still be on track for graduation.
 Contact your advisor as soon as possible.